 Latin America’s biggest economy has been struggling to cope with the currency rally, which has nearly halved the country’s trade surplus from a record $47.8 billion in May 2007.
 To try and reverse that trend, worsened as rich nations see their currencies weaken with interest rates near zero, Rousseff has already slapped higher tariffs on imports, raised taxes on foreign investment inflows and taken steps to boost consumption.

 “We won’t hesitate to do whatever needs to be done, within our laws, to defend our companies, jobs, and growth,” Rousseff told business leaders at the presidential palace in Brasilia.
 “The government won’t abandon Brazil’s industry.”

-The package of incentives, which also includes measures to boost government purchases of locally-made goods and tougher enforcement of trade rules, were announced after a report showed that industrial production (25) rose more than economists expected in February.
+The package of incentives, which also includes measures to boost government purchases of locally-made goods and tougher enforcement of trade rules, were announced after a report showed that industrial production (25:US) rose more than economists expected in February.

 Output rose 1.3 percent in February, higher than 40 of 44 estimates in a Bloomberg survey of analysts whose median estimate was for a 0.6 percent expansion.
 Output fell 3.9 percent from a year ago, the national statistics agency said today in Rio de Janeiro.

 The elimination of a 20 percent payroll tax, a longstanding demand of Brazilian employers, will go into effect in July for 15 industries including manufacturers of airplanes, computers, car parts and capital goods, Mantega said.

 The measures will cost an estimated 4.9 billion reais in lost tax revenue from this year -- 7.2 billion reais in 2013 -- and will be partially compensated by a 1 percent to 2 percent tax levied on company revenues and higher taxes on imports, Mantega said.